IshaanFartyal/finsight/README.md

 - Transaction categorization is currently rule-based.
 - Generic CSV parsing is best-effort and may interpret unusual formats incorrectly.
 - Bank export formats may change over time and can require parser updates.
-- FinSight does not provide financial, investment, tax, or legal advice.
+- Finsight does not provide financial, investment, tax, or legal advice.

 ## Possible Future Improvements